 Determine the appropriate force by reading your user manual, or call a professional to answer your questions.

 If your garage door won’t close, it may be a sensor problem.
-The sensors are located near the floor.
-They are attached to the walls next to the garage door.
+The garage door sensors are located near the floor, attached to the walls next to the garage door.
 Their purpose is to prevent the door from closing on people or objects.

 If the sensors are not aligned, you may find your door won’t close, and the light on the machine blinks to alert there is something obstructing the area.